 -X GET 'https://auth.snapplify.com/api/userinfo'

-Depending on which scope was requested, and allowed, you would get different information.
+Depending on which scope was requested and allowed, you will receive different information.

 {